LPology/Simple-Ajax-Uploader/README.md

 Simple Ajax Uploader
 ============================

-Javascript plugin for cross-browser Ajax file uploading with progress support.
-It makes file uploading easy for developers and pleasant for users.
+A Javascript plugin for cross-browser Ajax file uploading with progress support.

 Live demo: http://www.lpology.com/code/ajaxuploader/

 ### Overview ###
 Simple Ajax Uploader allows developers to easily add Ajax file upload functionality to web applications.
 It abstracts away standard tasks and browser compatibility while preserving wide latitude for customized use.

 The project began as a rewrite of Andrew Valum's original Ajax Upload plugin.
-Continuing the simplistic design and customizable nature of Andrew's original plugin is a top priority.
+The goal is make file uploading easy for developers and pleasant for users.

 ### Features ###
 * Uses XMLHttpRequest and HTML5 file API with fall back to iframe method for Internet Explorer 9 and older.